Tejas-Anjarlekar/Controller-k8/README.md

 # Controller-k8

-We have created simple kubernete cluster sing minikube and helm.
+We have created simple kubernete cluster using minikube and helm.
 Once deployed completely as per the steps shared in this file Kubernete cluster of Rabiitmq Broker, Producer and Consumer will be up and running.

 Also, we have create custom autoscaler KDE( Kubernetes Event-Driven Autoscaling).
 We have deployed it within consumer subcharts to scale consumer pods by monitoring rabbitmq queue depth(ready state queue) from Rabbitmq Broker.